Lasyapriya29/Lasyapriya29/README.md

 ```
-- 👀 I’m interested in Artificial Intelligence.
+- 👀 I've a keen interest on Artificial Intelligence.
 - 🌱 I’m currently learning Web Development in Python.
 - 💞️ I’m looking to work in a good product based company.
 - 📫 You can reach me through 📨saginetilasya29@gmail.com